hase-project/hase/README.md

 # Benchmarks

-Benchmarks require Pandas, which cannot be installed via pip.
+Benchmarks require Pandas, which cannot be installed via pip3.
 Use https://pandas.pydata.org/pandas-docs/stable/install.html instead or install it using your system package manager.